Stats

 MiniChat: Simple web chat in Rust

 MiniChat is a chat server that is both lightweight to host and easy to use.
 There are no accounts, so it can be spun up as an easy way to chat with friends whom you might not be able to message otherwise.
-Perfect for messaging your friends during class! (use wisely) Features I'm considering: - Multiple chatrooms that can be optionally password-locked - Chat history or persistence - Custom CSS? - Markdown support The chat uses WebSockets for transport and has a Rust backend.
+Perfect for messaging your friends during class! (use wisely) Features: - Chat history and persistance: The last 100 messages are saved in memory - Autolinking: Links and Images are automatically converted to their HTML representation The chat uses WebSockets for transport and has a Rust backend.

 MiniChat: Simple web chat in Rust